rust-lang/book/src/ch04-01-ownership.md

 println!("{}", x);
 ```

-But why?
-We don’t have a call to `clone()`.
-Why didn’t `x` get moved into `y`?
+This seems to contradict what we just learned: we don't have a call to
+`clone()`, but `x` is still valid, and wasn't moved into `y`.

-Types like integers that have a known size at compile time do not ask for
+This is because types like integers that have a known size at compile time are
+stored entirely on the stack, do not ask for heap memory from the operating
-memory from the operating system and therefore do not need to be `drop()`ped
+system, and therefore do not need to be `drop()`ped when they go out of scope.
-when they go out of scope.
-That means there's no reason we would want to
+That means there's no reason we would want to prevent `x` from being valid
-prevent `x` from being valid after we create the binding `y`.
-In other words,
+after we create the binding `y`.
+In other words, there’s no difference between
-there’s no difference between deep and shallow copying here, so calling
+deep and shallow copying here, so calling `clone()` wouldn’t do anything
-`clone()` wouldn’t do anything differently from the usual shallow copying and
-we can leave it out.
+differently from the usual shallow copying and we can leave it out.

-Rust has a special annotation that you can place on types like these, and that
+Rust has a special annotation called the `Copy` trait that we can place on
-annotation is the `Copy` trait.
-We'll talk more about traits in Chapter XX.
-If
+types like these (we'll talk more about traits in Chapter XX).
+If a type has
-a type has the `Copy` trait, an older binding is still usable after assignment.
+the `Copy` trait, an older binding is still usable after assignment.
+Rust will
-Rust will not let you make something have the `Copy` trait if it has
+not let us annotate a type with the `Copy` trait if the type, or any of its
-implemented `drop()`.
-If you need to do something special when the value goes
+parts, has implemented `drop()`.
+If the type needs something special to happen
-out of scope, being `Copy` will be an error.
+when the value goes out of scope and we add the `Copy` annotation to that type,
+we will get a compile-time error.

 So what types are `Copy`?
 You can check the documentation for the given type to
 be sure, but as a rule of thumb, any group of simple scalar values can be Copy,